 The Secretariat keeps the identity of the leniency applicant confidential at least during the beginning of the investigation.
-Generally, the Secretariat will give access to any leniency application at the latest when it circulates the motion.
+Generally, the Secretariat will give access to any leniency application only when it circulates the motion.

 ComCo and its Secretariat do not disclose leniency statements or pre-existing documents to private litigants.